Miss World 2019

-Miss World 2019, the 69th edition of the Miss World pageant, was held on 14 December 2019 at the ExCeL London in London, United Kingdom.
-Vanessa Ponce of Mexico crowned her successor Toni-Ann Singh of Jamaica at the end of the event.
+Miss World 2019 was the 69th edition of the Miss World pageant, held at the Exhibition Centre London in London, England, on 14 December 2019.

+At the end of the event, Vanessa Ponce of Mexico crowned Toni-Ann Singh of Jamaica as Miss World 2019.
+It is the fourth victory of Jamaica in the history of the pageant.

+Contestants from 111 countries and territories competed in the pageant.
+The pageant was hosted by Peter Andre, Miss World 2013 Megan Young, Miss World 2016 Stephanie Del Valle, and Fernando Allende.
+Peter Andre, Lulu, Misunderstood, and Kerry Ellis performed in this edition.

 Background

 Location and date

 The official announcement was made on 19 February 2019, in Bangkok, by Miss World President Julia Morley, CEO Tanawat Wansom of TW Pageants, and guest Ashwani Kumar Rai.
 They announced a mid-December date for the contest.

 However, on 2 July 2019, Morley and Vanessa Ponce, the reigning Miss World, appeared on ITV's Good Morning Britain with Piers Morgan.
 Morley officially announced that the pageant will be held on Saturday, 14 December 2019, at ExCeL London and that Miss World 2020 will be held in Thailand in order to celebrate Miss World's 70th anniversary.
 The 2019 opening ceremony was held in London on 20 November.
 Contestants then competed in a series of fast track events around London.